benckx/dnn-movie-posters/README.md

 ## About
 Use Convolutional Neural Network (CNN) to classify movies posters by genres.
+It is a multi-label classification problem (movies can belong to multiple genres).
+Each instance (movie poster) has an independent probability to belong to each label (genre).

 The implementation is based on Keras and TensorFlow.

-It is a multi-label classification problem (movies can belong to multiple genres).
-Each instance (movie poster) has an independent probability to belong to each class (genre).

 With 14,265 train samples and 2,826 validation samples (movies from 1977 to 2017), 106x161 images and after 50 epochs,
 the results look like this ([!] indicates the predicted genre is not found in the original data set):

-\
 ![](https://images-na.ssl-images-amazon.com/images/M/MV5BNzQzOTk3OTAtNDQ0Zi00ZTVkLWI0MTEtMDllZjNkYzNjNTc4L2ltYWdlXkEyXkFqcGdeQXVyNjU0OTQ0OTY@._V1_UX182_CR0,0,182,268_AL_.jpg)&nbsp;&nbsp;
 ![](https://images-na.ssl-images-amazon.com/images/M/MV5BMTAxMDE4Mzc3ODNeQTJeQWpwZ15BbWU4MDY2Mjg4MDcx._V1_UY268_CR0,0,182,268_AL_.jpg)&nbsp;&nbsp;
 ![](https://images-na.ssl-images-amazon.com/images/M/MV5BM2YxYmFjYWMtMzBmMC00MTVmLThhMjUtYWU5Yzg2OGQwZjE3XkEyXkFqcGdeQXVyMTQxNzMzNDI@._V1_UX182_CR0,0,182,268_AL_.jpg)&nbsp;&nbsp;